Why Some People Lie to Their Therapists

 People-pleasing can be a strong motivator to lie, even when it comes to therapy.
 “Many clients have a strong need to be liked and they worry that if they’re honest about their feelings or their mistakes, the therapist won’t like them anymore,” says Morin.
 “So, in an effort to stay in the therapist’s good graces, they feel compelled to paint themselves in a positive light, even if that means lying.”

 Altering the truth in an attempt at kindness is still problematic, though, because it limits how effective treatment can be.
 “If you’re censoring your experience, then the therapist can’t be helpful to you,” Kolod says.
-Therapists are aware patients sometimes omit the truth or downplay the significance of certain life experiences, and there has been research on how mental health professionals can better spot dishonesty and adapt their treatment accordingly.
+Therapists are aware clients sometimes omit the truth or downplay the significance of certain life experiences, and there has been research on how mental health professionals can better spot dishonesty and adapt their treatment accordingly.

-While being embarrassed, dealing with shame and processing difficult life events can all be daunting for patients, opening up in therapy is ultimately a healing process with the potential for long-term benefits.
+While being embarrassed, dealing with shame and processing difficult life events can all be daunting for people, opening up in therapy is ultimately a healing process with the potential for long-term benefits.
 “When the therapist gets feedback about what he or she isn’t doing right or about what aspects of the therapy aren’t working then, of course, there’s a possibility of working on it and making it better,” Farber says.
-Developing an unfiltered and honest relationship with a therapist not only helps patients during their sessions, Kolod adds, but can actually improve people’s relationships outside the walls of a clinic.
+Developing an unfiltered and honest relationship with a therapist not only helps clients during their sessions, Kolod adds, but can actually improve their relationships outside the walls of a clinic.